ekcasey/tw_ac_vagrant_workshop/README.md

 include_recipe "rbenv::ruby_build"
 ```

-*Excercise 1: Install Bundler*
+*Exercise 1: Install Ruby 2.1.1*
 *Now that we have installed rbenv and ruby_build Lets use the rbenv_ruby LWRP to build ruby 2.1.1 as the global ruby version.
 Add the necessary lines to the recipe.
-AFter you are done follow the steps below to apply the cookbook to the Vm and verify your changes*
+After you are done follow the steps below to apply the cookbook to the Vm and verify your changes*

 We must add our cookbook to the vagrant runlist.
 Add the following to the wdiy suite in .kitchen.yml.
 If a cookbook is added to a runlist rather than a specific recipe the default recipe is run.
 ```yml